thefinnlab/psyanim-docs/getting_started.md

 You should also see a `.gitignore` and a `webpack.config.js` automatically generated for your experiment, and your package.json updated with some helpful commands for building with webpack, deploying to firebase, etc.

-Let's go ahead and initialize a git repository and commit what we have so far!
+**b.
+Let's go ahead and initialize a git repository and commit what we have so far!**

     git init
     git add .